tokjun/IGTLRepeater/README.md

 then, click `Configure` followed by `Generate`.

-If you are configuring with the `cmake` commmand:
+If you are configuring with the `cmake` command:

 ~~~~
 $ cd OpenIGTLink-build